CGReposit/mijnNederlands/index.md

 ---

+I decided to learn Dutch in 2023.
+It had been a while since I seriously attempted to learn another language.
+After two years and even having moved to the Netherlands, I still do not have a level I consider sufficient 🥲 So I decided to make this Github page to consolidate all the many tools and resources I use to learn this language in one place.
+Hopefully, by incorporating coding and other elements, the memorization that typically goes into learning a language will be easier

+---

 📚 Goals
 - Reach **CEFR Level B2** by the end of 2026.
 - Improve comprehension of Dutch media (news, podcasts, and conversation).